astropy/astropy/docs/coordinates/skycoord.rst

   all attributes, such a round-trip transformation will return to the same coordinate object.

-- The |SkyCoord| class is more flexible with inputs to accommodate a wide variety of user preferences and available data formats.
+- The |SkyCoord| class is more flexible with inputs to accommodate a wide variety of user preferences and available data formats, whereas the frame classes expect to receive Quantity-like objects with angular units.

 - The |SkyCoord| class has a number of convenience methods that are useful in typical analysis.